julienlevasseur/nomad-gameserver-demo/README.md

 # Demo: Nomad as a game server scheduler

 This repository hold a proof of concept of a game server scheduler based on Hashicorp Nomad.
-It has been crafted on the side in few days to demonstrate the feasability the advantages of leveraging existing Open Source technology and tools to focus on what brings value to the business rather than designing and developping every bit of the software internally.
+It has been crafted on the side in few days to demonstrate the feasability and the advantages of leveraging existing Open Source technology and tools to focus on what brings value to the business rather than designing and developping every bit of the software internally.

-It has been demontrated to the target audience as a "Lunch & Learn" demo and does not aim to be used a complete reference point or any kind of tutorial/documentation.
+It has been demonstrated to the target audience as a "Lunch & Learn" demo and does not aim to be used as a complete reference point or any kind of tutorial/documentation.

 ## Architecture

-This POC orchestrate a minecraft server (because it was easily accessible) based on request from a matchmaker.
+This POC orchestrate a minecraft server (because it was easily accessible) based on requests from a matchmaker.
 The game server accessibility is then automated via service mesh features.

 ### Matchmaker